 Delicious little pies are a perfect Thanksgiving dessert or sweet hostess gift

 From holiday parties to hostess gifts, there are endless opportunities to delight loved ones with these mini pies.
 The secret to their charm is adorable four-ounce mason jars.
 Thanks to super thick glass, jars of pie can be stored unbaked in the freezer, then placed directly in the oven when you’re ready for a tiny pie fix.
+Scroll down for mini apple pies made in a muffin tin.

 Makes 8-10 pies